TiagoJacintoDev/Dog-Wiki/README.md

 #### 💡 Features
 * Get to know a random breed
 * Search for a specific breed
-* Auto Comlete on Search
+* Auto Complete on Search

 #### 🛠️ Built with
  * React